Central Nervous System Training

 This is made up of all the other nerves that branch out from the CNS to the rest of the body.

-While the main function of the system is to pick up and pass on messages from one part of the body to another.
-Also, the messages consist of tiny electrical impulses are called nerve impulses.
+While the system’s main function is to pick up and pass on messages from one part of the body to another, the messages consist of tiny electrical impulses are called nerve impulses.